-This year, I decided to reexamine my potato-roasting method from the ground up with the idea of completely maximizing that crisp-to-creamy contrast in each chunk of potato, testing and retesting every variable, from cut size to potato type to boiling and roasting methods.
-The result is this recipe, which I firmly and un-humbly believe will deliver the greatest roast potatoes you've ever tasted: incredibly crisp and crunchy on the outside, with centers that are creamy and packed with potato flavor.
-I dare you to make them and not love them.
-I double-dare you.
+These roast potatoes maximize the crisp-to-creamy contrast in each chunk of potato.
+We've tested and retested every variable, from cut size to potato type to boiling and roasting methods.
+The result is this recipe, which we firmly and un-humbly believe will deliver the greatest roast potatoes you've ever tasted: incredibly crisp and crunchy on the outside, with centers that are creamy and packed with potato flavor.
+We dare you to make them and not love them.
+We double-dare you.

 - Large chunks of potato maximize the contrast between exterior and interior.

 - Parboiling the potatoes in alkaline water breaks down their surfaces, creating tons of starchy slurry for added surface area and crunch.

 - Offering you the choice of oil, duck fat, goose fat, or beef fat means you can get whichever flavor you want.